w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Registering the Parachain on Polkadot-JS Apps

-At this point, the parachain is ready to be registered officially in the UI.
+The parachain is now ready to be registered.
 The first step is to head underneath `Developer` and click on the `Sudo` button.

 ![rococo registration](assets/rococo/rococo-register-parachain.png)